 Anti-virus software gets updated at frequent intervals as per the latest changes in technology.
 Start-ups are keen to invest in such software as they fit within their budget and offer them much needed security.

 As most people make use of their smartphones to access data, small businesses are encrypting mobile features as well.
-It is important to have a secured mobile policy, which reduces chances of data being hacked through mobile phones.
+It is important to have a secured mobile policy, which reduces the chances of data being hacked through mobile phones.

 Lastly, small businesses have a strategic plan for their expansion and these security measures against cyber crimes can be included in the plan to ensure safety.